yusufrhacking/TextBased/JOURNAL.md

 You have to complete the current chain of steps before you can go to the next one These will be color coded to help
 Adds a nice obstacle to make there more to play with

+## 4-27-24

+Fight off the facts as they come; when you get to level 2, it adds the new system Easy as just adding a check when you add the LiveComponents, to see the Proposition Component level